JackOswald/Honours-Project-Player-Test/README.md

 		1) Click Start button on Windows and search for "Run"
 		2) Type in 'cmd' in the run sea
 		3) Type 'ipconfig' in the cmd window
-		4) Look for an IPv4 address which should be located in your WIFI Lan Adapter section
+		4) Look for an IPv4 address which should be located in your WIFI section
 		5) Note this IP Address down, you will need it multiple times

 3) Inside of your folder, open up two versions of Build in a screen resolution of 1280 x 720 and click the windowed option